 4.2.1 age

-A correlation analysis was conducted to check if there was a significant main effect of age in positive and negative eWOM.
-There was not a significant main effect found between age and positive and negative eWOM.
+A correlation analysis was conducted to check if there was a significant relation between age and positive and negative eWOM.
+There was not a significant correlation found between age and positive and negative eWOM.

 4.2.2 Gender